wso2/carbon-commons/README.md

 Latest Released Versions v4.5.0, v4.4.8.

-#### carbon-commons repo contains the common components and features shared by many products.
+#### Carbon Commons repo contains the common components and features shared by many products.
 Following is the set of components included in carbon-commons repo.

 * application-mgt
 * caching-invalidator